Heather Parker

 Photo of Heather Parker

 Heather Parker lives in the Lake District with a collection of cats, dogs and a husband.
-Until recently she worked for the University of Cumbria but started writing seriously four years ago.
-Since then she has won prizes in several major UK competitions and many of her stories have been published in popular magazines including The People's Friend, The Weekly News and The New Writer.
+Until recently she worked for the University of Cumbria but now writes freelance.
+She has won prizes in several major UK competitions, and many of her stories have been published in popular magazines including The People's Friend, The Weekly News, The New Writer and Space and Time.

-Her novel 'Middlewitch' will be published by Drollerie Press shortly and could be described as Buffy the Vampire Slayer meets Jeeves and Wooster.
+Her novel 'Middlewitch' was published by Drollerie Press and could be described as Buffy the Vampire Slayer meets Jeeves and Wooster.
 It was inspired by her life in a small English village, although naturally there are no witches or ghosts there.
-As far as she knows.
+As far as she knows...

-One of Heather's stories has appeared in Little Sisters, a book of mystery stories published by Shannon Road Press.
-Other publishing credits include Outercast, The Ranfurly Review, Woman's Weekly, Delivered, Secret Attic, Sniplits, The Scruffy Dog Review, Big Pulp, Expanded Horizons, Everyday Fiction, Yippee magazine, Bards and Sages, The Secret Attic, Hackwriters, Stories that Lift and Glassfire Magazine.
-One will be published in the Sonar 4 Anthology in 2009.
+Other publishing credits include Abandoned Towers, The Ranfurly Review, Dogs Monthly, Woman's Weekly, Delivered, Secret Attic, Sniplits, The Scruffy Dog Review, Big Pulp, Expanded Horizons, Everyday Fiction, Emerald Tales, Bards and Sages, Hackwriters, Stories that Lift and Glassfire Magazine.

 She enjoys writing all kinds of stories but her favourite genre is humour - particularly satire.
-Politicians, celebrities and line dancers make wonderful targets...
+Politicians, celebrities and bank managers make wonderful targets...
 She really admires Terry Pratchett and enjoys all his Discworld novels.
 He combines humour and fantasy with such astute social and political comment.
 She would love to have written some of his books!

 An excerpt from The Prime Minister and the Egg